 There’s just… so much.
 And you want to do it all – from the warehouse parties in Bushwick you saw in that one episode of HBO’s Girls – when Shosh loses her mind and runs away from the party whilst poor Ray attempts to sprint after her, to the exhibitions you’ve been scheduling in your diary from the moment they were announced on Twitter months before even booking your flights.

-If you’re in New York City for a city break – say a 5-day trip, then it’s unlikely you’ll be able to cover all of the things, unless you’re Blair Waldorf and have a personal chauffeur.
+If you’re in New York City for a city break, then it’s unlikely you’ll be able to cover all of the things, unless you’re Blair Waldorf and have a personal chauffeur.
 Even then, you’ll still miss something out.
 So, the best way to approach your short stay is to highlight the absolute must-dos you’ve been dreaming about since forever.

 I did this by area: if you’re heading to Brooklyn for the day, organise your visit into the absolute musts.
 Perhaps there’s an exhibition you want to see, a vintage shop you want to check out and a restaurant you’ve been recommended by a close friend.
 Brooklyn is bigger than I thought and a lot of the activities I wanted to do were spread across Williamsburg, Greenpoint and Bushwick – often a few subway stops from each other.
 The same strategy applies to NoLita, Lower East Side and Greenwich Village.
 If you arrange your days by area, then you’ll save yourself a lot of time, money and energy.